sbowman/tort/README.md

 ### Errors

+* `IsNil` - takes an optional message parameter, to help describe the error
+* `IsNotNil` - takes an optional message parameter, to help describe what was expected
 * `Nil` - takes an optional message parameter, to help describe the error
 * `NotNil` - takes an optional message parameter, to help describe what was expected
 * `Equals`